flugg/laravel-responder/readme.md

 ![Laravel Responder](http://goo.gl/HvmX4j)

-Laravel Responder is a package that integrates [Fractal](https://github.com/thephpleague/fractal) into Laravel.
-It will automatically transform your Eloquent models and serialize your API responses using a simple and elegant syntax.
-You can use it to send both success- and error responses, and it gives you tools to handle exceptions and integration test your responses.
+Laravel Responder is a package for your JSON APIs, integrating [Fractal](https://github.com/thephpleague/fractal) into Laravel and Lumen.
+It can [transform](http://fractal.thephpleague.com/transformers) your Eloquent models and [serialize](http://fractal.thephpleague.com/serializers) your success responses, but it can also help you build error responses, handle exceptions and integration test your API.

 ## Table of Contents